BhumBhumrapee/ray-tracing/README.md

 return false;
 ```

 This is much better than the projection method, because it doesn't require checking all the case then projecting then do checking again.
+And we dont have to worry about anoter dimension because all points are on the same plane.

 Including this in the scene too we get,

 <p align="center"> <img src="https://github.com/BhumBhumrapee/ray-tracing/blob/master/c%2B%2B/images/open_light_rec_128_samples.png"> </p>